executedd/executedd/README.md

 ## XRDS.
 Hello, my name is Flávio.
-I am currently studying Rust and always trying to improve every day.
+I am currently studying and always trying to improve every day.

 I know that life is difficult and unfair, full of comparisons.
 I have given up several times, but I always come back, trying to study and focus on this path...